Helpful information for your stay at Hutchinson Health

 The Cancer Center’s calming space is bright and airy with a soothing design.

 We offer private birthing suites with one-on-one support during labor and delivery.

 The Physical Rehabilitation Center is a state-of-the-art facility located within the Orthopedic and Rehab Clinic.

 Our occupational therapists are dedicated to helping you work on the physical, cognitive and visual skills necessary to complete your daily activities.

 We are a smoke-free environment.
 We ask that you do not smoke anywhere on the hospital campus, including entrances and walkways.

-In order to keep our patients, guests and care team healthy during the COVID-19 pandemic, we’re limiting visits to one visitor per patient per day.
+In order to keep our patients, guests and care team healthy during the COVID-19 pandemic,

 Bring the following information with you to your scheduled admissions appointment:

 - Your current health insurance cards (If you have more than one insurer, bring the information for each one.)